XAML Hot Reload for Xamarin.Forms (Preview)

 - Ensure you are on the latest version of the IDE.

 - Set your Android or iOS Linker settings to Don't Link in the project's build settings.

 - If nothing happens upon saving your XAML file, ensure that Hot Reload is enabled in the IDE.

 - If you're debugging on a physical iPhone and your app becomes unresponsive, check that the interpreter is enabled.
-To turn it on, add --interpreter to the Additional mtouch arguments field in your iOS Build settings.
+To turn it on, open the project settings, select the iOS Build tab, and check the Enable the Mono interpreter setting.